 Theoretical and experimental work on plasma accelerators in Oxford is undertaken by a collaboration of research groups in the sub-departments of Particle Physics and Atomic & Laser Physics.
 For this reason applications to work in this area should be made to the sub-departments of Atomic & Laser physics AND to Particle Physics.

-2. Controlled electron injection in plasma-modulated plasma accelerators (P-MoPA)
+1. Controlled electron injection in plasma-modulated plasma accelerators (P-MoPA)

 Most work to date on laser-driven plasma accelerators has been done with single driving pulses, which must have an energy of order 1 J and a duration shorter than the plasma period (around 100 fs).
-These demanding parameters can be generated by Ti:sapphire laser systems, but these have very low efficiencies (< 0.1%) and (at these pulse energies) are limited to pulse repetition rates below 10 Hz.
+These demanding parameters can be generated by Ti:sapphire laser systems, but these lasers have very low efficiencies (< 0.1%) and (for joule-scale pulse energies) are limited to pulse repetition rates below 10 Hz.
 These repetition rates and efficiencies are too low for the most demanding applications, such as driving compact light sources.

 We recently proposed that GeV-scale plasma accelerators could be driven by commercially available thin-disk lasers (TDLs).
 These systems can provide the required pulse energy at pulse repetition rates in the kilohertz range – but the pulses that they generate are too long (a few picoseconds) to drive a plasma wave directly.
 We have developed a new concept to circumvent this: the Plasma-Modulated Plasma Accelerator (P-MoPA).